garanj/wearwind/README.md

 1. Open in Android Studio
 1. Build
 1. Deploy to your Wear OS device.
-1.  _Hop on your bike trainer, launch the app on your watch.
-Click to power on the fan!_
+1.  _Hop on your bike trainer, launch the app on your watch, and power on the fan!_

+## Setting up HR zones

+The bottom drawer on opening app can be swiped up to reveal configuration options for the HR tracking behaviour.
+This allows you to configure two points:
+A HR/speed min and a HR/speed max.

+-  When your HR is at or below the min, the speed will be set to the min value.
+-  When your HR is at or above the max, the speed will be set to the max value.
+-  When your HR is between the min and max, the speed will operate on a linear sliding scale between the min and max speed, according to your HR value.

 ## License